clinical definition of measles

 Measles, also known as rubeola, is a viral infection of the respiratory system.
 It is a very contagious disease which is spread by contact with the fluids from an infected person's nose and mouth, either directly or through aerosol transmission.
 The coughing or sneezing of an infected person can release the virus into the air.
 It causes flu-like symptoms along with a total-body skin rash.

-24 to 36 Hours
+Can expect Measles Test report by 24 to 36 Hours

 The measles test is ordered to detect the presence of antibodies against the virus.

 - High fever

 - Itching full-body rash (changing color from red to dark brown, before disappearing)